-52. The TM Code requires that members with responsibility for treasury management receive adequate training in treasury management.
-Those charged with governance are also personally responsible for ensuring they have the necessary skills and training.
+- 57. The TM Code requires that members with responsibility for treasury management receive adequate training in treasury management.
+Those charged with governance are also personally responsible for ensuring they have the necessary skills and training. - 58.
+The Commissioner, along with the Director of Corporate Services and the Assistant Director Finance, attended treasury management training provided by the GLA's Chief Investment Officer and Link Asset Services (the external treasury adviser) in February 2020.
+Further training is to be arranged for the Director of Operations and Assurance.

-53. Member/Senior officer training is available from the LFC's external treasury advisors (Link Asset Services) and will be arranged as required.